BlckHawker/Productivity-App/.github/PULL_REQUEST_TEMPLATE/feature.md

 - [ ] All acceptance criteria are met
 - [ ] Documentation updated if applicable
 - [ ] Changelog updated
+- [ ] Files changed/added have a header comment
+- [ ] All changed/added function have header comments